 The organiser of the event – Tatra SkyMarathon (hereinafter: the “Event” or the “Race” or the “Competition”) is:

-The co-organisers of the Tatra SkyMarathon event are:
+The co-organizers of the Tatra SkyMarathon event are:

 Contact details of the Organizer regarding the Competition can be found on the website: https://tatraskymarathon.pl/kontakt.